Rick Byrd: Early life

-Byrd grew up in Knoxville, Tennessee where he would sit alongside his father, Ben Byrd, and watch him write articles on the Tennessee men's basketball games as a kid.
+Byrd grew up in Knoxville, Tennessee, where he would sit alongside his father, Ben Byrd, and watch him write articles on the Tennessee men's basketball games as a kid.
 He then went to play basketball at a Florida junior college for a year, but decided to come back home to Knoxville and attend the University of Tennessee, where he was asked to join the junior varsity team for the Volunteers his senior year.
 The next year, in order to start his coaching career, he became the student assistant to the varsity squad.
 The very next year Byrd also attempted to become a graduate assistant for the Vols.

 Byrd then went to nearby Division III school Maryville as an assistant coach.
 After Maryville, Byrd moved to Tennessee Tech as an assistant for a few seasons, before becoming head coach at Division II Lincoln Memorial where he stayed for three seasons and finished with a 69–28 overall record.

 Career at Belmont

 In 1986, Byrd was hired by Belmont as head coach.

 At the time of his retirement, Byrd was one of five active NCAA coaches to have 500 wins at one school.
 Byrd was also one of 11 active coaches to have more than 600 career wins.
 Byrd won his 700th game as a head coach on January 17, 2015, when Belmont defeated Austin Peay 89–83.
-Byrd is first among all active NCAA Division I men’s basketball head coaches (min.
-10 years at school) when ranked by percentage of schools’ all-time wins; having accounted for over 59 percent of the total victories in Belmont history.
+Byrd was first among all active NCAA Division I men’s basketball head coaches (min.
+10 years at school) when ranked by percentage of schools’ all-time wins, at his retirement having accounted for over 59 percent of the total victories in Belmont history.
 Only three Division I men's head coaches in the nation had been at their respective institutions longer than Byrd's 30 years of service at Belmont.